 Earn up to € 50 per study.
-Each study is conducted via Skype and usually takes 30 – 90 minutes of time.
-Once the study is completed, you'll get paid within 5 – 10 days via PayPal.
-Testing Time is open to global residents who have an internet connection, and Skype installed on a computer.
+Each study is conducted via Skype and usually takes 30-90 minutes.
+Once the study is completed, you’ll get paid within 5-10 days via PayPal.
+Testing Time is open to global residents who have an internet connection and Skype installed on a computer.

 Earn $10 for 15-20 minutes of your time.
 To become part of the TryMyUI team first, sign up for an account.
 Next, you’ll need to take and pass a qualification test.
 The qualification test is a sample test that shows you understand the process and requirements.
 After you qualify, you’ll be sent test opportunities via email.
 Payments are made biweekly via PayPal.

 Get paid $10 for providing your thoughts on various websites.
 To become a website tester, register for an account, and take a sample test.
 Once your sample is approved, you’ll start getting assignments by email.
 Payments are made via PayPal at the end of each week, and tests take approximately 10-20 minutes each.